 - If you would like extra reading material for your children, you are welcome to visit the school library to choose books from the colour banded section that matches the colour band on the reading books sent home by your teacher.

-- Reading at home– We always greatly appreciate you spending time reading with your child at home and it has a noticeable impact on their reading ability as the school year progresses.
+- Reading at home– Reading with your child at home has a noticeable impact on their reading ability as the school year progresses.
 When reading at home, please record details of your child’s reading books in their home reading diary along with any comments you feel are necessary and sign to say when a book has been completed.
 Please be aware that as well as developing the phonic skills for reading, we are also developing your child’s comprehension of the texts they read and therefore your child may need to re-read reading books for reinforcement as they move through the colour band, to ensure they are confident with any new words and have a good level of comprehension of the text.

-- Reading at school– Children read individually as well as in guided reading groups during reading roundabout sessions.
-Children are often given the chance to do independent reading and we encourage children to bring in personal books of interest in their book bags for such opportunities.
+- Reading at school– Children read individually as well as in guided reading groups.
+Children are often given the chance to do independent reading and if they so wish they can bring in books from home.

 It may take a few days at the start of term to organise your child’s reading books and if you have any worries or concerns regarding your child’s reading at any stage, please feel free to come and speak to us.